 When a 68-year-old takes their daily gummy vitamin, they should be consuming a product engineered for their specific physiological needs—not just a reformulated version of what works for 30-year-olds.

-That's the difference between a product that serves a demographic and one that actually serves their health needs.
+That's the difference between serving a demographic and serving their health needs.

 At KorNutra, we approach elderly-targeted products with the understanding that manufacturing excellence isn't about what's easiest to produce or market—it's about what actually works when it matters most.